the-tatanka/security/threat_modeling/rapid_assessment/rapid_assessment.md

 Often there is no time or resources available for a detailed security assessment.

-Therefore, an security assessment is needed that can be performed very rapidly.
+Therefore, an security assessment is needed that can be performed very <b>rapidly</b>.

 The most important assets in an application / service are the data.
 That is why this approach is based on the data processed, stored or simply accessible by services.